 - Continue work on updating the Commission's website, incorporating feedback from commission and wider community members.

 - Continue analysis of the student GLBT climate survey results, with particular attention to what lessons and action items can be drawn from the data and analysis.

-- Continue participation in the newly formed University Council on Inclusive Excellence and Equity.
-The Council was formed as the result of the Commission Review process conducted in 2010-11 and is charged with supporting the university’s strategic plan and the theme of “inclusive excellence”.
+- Continue participation in the University Council on Inclusive Excellence and Equity to support the university’s strategic plan and the theme of “inclusive excellence”.
 Our representation on this Council provides an opportunity for this commission to have more regularized communication with co-chairs from the other presidential commissions, unit VP/administrators, Faculty Senate, and Human Resources.

 - Partner with NAVITAS staff and UNH personnel working with NAVITAS students for discussion of GLBT and broad inclusive excellence and equity issues within this new program.

 - Continue work on the development of a system for archiving materials on UNH LGBT history with the Library Collections/Archive office.
 Material preserved could be used for student reference and access in the writing of case studies.